 Previous team members: Chris Wilmers, Yiwei Wang, Justin Suraci, Austen Thomas, Mike Clinchy, Ayana Crawford, Taal Levi, Tim Duane, Devin Roberts, Liana Zanette

-Our work examines how human-induced fear influences risk-mitigation strategies, diet selection, predator-prey interactions, energetics, competition, and landscape connectivity in carnivores.
-We seek to understand the ecological consequences of displacement of carnivores as behavioral top predators and the effects of synergistic anthropogenic effects on mule deer in human-dominated landscapes.
+Our work examines how human-induced fear influences risk-mitigation strategies, diet selection, predator-prey interactions, energetics, competition, and landscape connectivity for California wildlife.
+We seek to understand the ecological consequences of displacement of pumas as behavioral top predators and the effects of synergistic anthropogenic effects on mule deer in human-dominated landscapes in California.

 Disease ecology and ecological restructuring with Julia Monk et al.

 Caracal movement on the Cape Peninsula with Laurel Serieys and the Urban Caracal Project

 Evaluation of of non-consumptive effects of predation in the field with Scott Peacor et al.

 Human influences on global scavenger diversity and network structure with Esther Sebastián-González et al.